Anxiety Coping Skills

-By tensing and relaxing the muscles throughout your body, you can achieve a powerful feeling of relaxation.
+By tensing and relaxing the muscles throughout your body, you can achieve a powerful feeling of relaxation and ability to manage your emotions.
 Additionally, progressive muscle relaxation will help you spot anxiety by teaching you to recognize feelings of muscle tension.

 Sit back or lie down in a comfortable position.
 For each area of the body listed below, you will tense your muscles tightly, but not to the point of strain.
 Hold the tension for 10 seconds, and pay close attention to how it feels.
 Then, release the tension, and notice how the feeling of relaxation differs from the feeling of tension.